wenyi0421/turing-pi/app/README.md

 ## bmctest
-Bmctest is a normal program
+Bmctest is a test code

 ## tpi
 Tpi is a CLI program with control functions, which can be compiled and run on a PC or raspberry pi